subquery/documentation/docs/subquery_network/node_operators/indexers/index-project.md

 The Controller, a distinct and seperate account that must be created, holds a small amount of Base tokens to facilitate Indexer configuration updates and run day to day operations.

 Updating a Indexer configuration is a signable event.
-That means it is an on-chain update that requires transaction fees to be paid (in BASE).
+That means it is an on-chain update that requires transaction fees to be paid (in Eth).

 Click `Managed Controllers` and then select `Create an Account`.
 This adds an account that you will need to fund with some tokens.
 Then set the account to `Active`.